 Statement on issues and concerns of indigenous communities:

-1. The wording of local communities in the two draft amendments cannot represent indigenous communities or indigenous peoples because indigenous communities differ from other local communities in their origins, ethnicity, language, socio-culture, and tradition.
+The wording of local communities in the two draft amendments cannot represent indigenous communities or indigenous peoples because indigenous communities differ from other local communities in their origins, ethnicity, language, socio-culture, and tradition.
 Indigenous communities are the groups of people who have lived in the territory of the Kingdom of Cambodia since the birth of their ancestral lineage, where all members show their ethnicity, sociality, culture, executive economy, traditional livelihood, and customary land tenure of collective use.
 The local community, therefore, and indigenous communities are not the same.

-2. The Forestry Law promulgated by the Royal Kram for 20 years and the Law on Natural Protected Areas for 14 years has made some members of indigenous communities (individuals and a group) face many issues in implementing their economic, social and cultural rights, including:
+The Forestry Law promulgated by the Royal Kram for 20 years and the Law on Natural Protected Areas for 14 years has made some members of indigenous communities (individuals and a group) face many issues in implementing their economic, social and cultural rights, including:

-• Complicated procedures and processes for the establishment of communities, time consuming and resource consuming which are not appropriate or flexible to the actual situation of the indigenous people.
+Complicated procedures and processes for the establishment of communities, time consuming and resource consuming which are not appropriate or flexible to the actual situation of the indigenous people.

-• Zoning of core areas, conservation areas, sustainable use areas, and community areas without the knowledge, participation, and collective consent of the indigenous people in the location they have been living.
+Zoning of core areas, conservation areas, sustainable use areas, and community areas without the knowledge, participation, and collective consent of the indigenous people in the location they have been living.
 Despite this, there is the exchange of compensation from the state, but it is perverse from the traditional conditions, culture, religious beliefs, and indigenous identities of indigenous peoples.
 As a result, some indigenous people were arrested and sent to court because the traditional farming practices included rotation or shifting plantations for making a living and losing land, religious belief land, residential land, agricultural land, dependent land or location, etc. Individuals, families, and communities that are not organized as community protected areas, and community forestry do not receive benefits and rights to protect and conserve natural

-• Community protected areas and community forestry do not cover all of the customary land use and religious beliefs that indigenous peoples have experienced in the past.
+Community protected areas and community forestry do not cover all of the customary land use and religious beliefs that indigenous peoples have experienced in the past.

-• In addition to the agreement on community forestry and community protected areas, the authorities have ever issued documents or tiles of customary use rights, right to beliefs in locations in forest areas, natural protected areas or natural resources conservation areas to indigenous peoples.
+In addition to the agreement on community forestry and community protected areas, the authorities have ever issued documents or tiles of customary use rights, right to beliefs in locations in forest areas, natural protected areas or natural resources conservation areas to indigenous peoples.
 When the community, group, or family does not have this land tenure, it causes a number of consequences, such as the lack of legal evidence to prove what the court and the parties in disputes, and the Forestry Administration or the Nature Protection and Conservation Administration, considered illegal activities, which result in severe arbitrary fines, and in some cases, prosecution..

-• Most indigenous people misunderstand the purpose of strategic plans, management, conservation, and natural resource use of community forestry and community protected areas that were established in their villages or communities.
+Most indigenous people misunderstand the purpose of strategic plans, management, conservation, and natural resource use of community forestry and community protected areas that were established in their villages or communities.

-• Indigenous peoples are severely affected by forest development projects that have traditionally been used and adhered to.
+Indigenous peoples are severely affected by forest development projects that have traditionally been used and adhered to.
 The law defines these forest lands as public property of the state and subdivides them into state private lands so that they can be leased or concessioned to private companies for development without fair consultation.
 There is not enough time, not enough information, no solution or avoidance of social, cultural, and environmental impacts properly and fairly, especially without the consent of indigenous peoples in advance.

-• Sub-national law enforcement officers interpreted and enforced the law vaguely, and generally accused existing or customary indigenous communities of not being legal communities, and asked for certification of communities recognized by administrative authorities while no authority has clear responsibilities to facilitate the preparation and issuance of certificates to indigenous communities as required.
+Sub-national law enforcement officers interpreted and enforced the law vaguely, and generally accused existing or customary indigenous communities of not being legal communities, and asked for certification of communities recognized by administrative authorities while no authority has clear responsibilities to facilitate the preparation and issuance of certificates to indigenous communities as required.

-• Indigenous peoples do not know which areas are the core areas or natural protected areas because it does not discuss how to define the four areas, both mapping, border demarcation, and setting up border posts in each natural protected area.
+Indigenous peoples do not know which areas are the core areas or natural protected areas because it does not discuss how to define the four areas, both mapping, border demarcation, and setting up border posts in each natural protected area.
 It made indigenous community members infected and easily fell into the accused when using land in accordance with rights to operational farming for making a customary living.

 In order to respond to or address common issues and challenges arising from the lack of attention to the content and governance of tenure as well as the implementation of the Law on Protected Areas and the Forestry Law, indigenous people agreed to hold 4 consultations, including this consultation, to collect and include in the draft amendments to these two laws in order to get adequate governance of tenure for indigenous peoples, incorporating individuals’ and collective rights of indigenous peoples to access information, adequate time in advance, fair and collective consultation without intimidation, threats or restriction of the rights to make shifting or rotation cultivation or other rights over the management of land, forests, and natural resources – the dependent resources for the livelihood of indigenous peoples.
 These collected inputs were based on indigenous peoples’ traditions and international norms, including VOLUNTARY guidelines on the responsible governance of tenure of land, fisheries and forests in the context of national food security (VGGT), Universal Declaration on Human Rights, United Nations Declaration on the Rights of Indigenous Peoples, United Nations Convention on the Rights of the Child, No. 111 on Discrimination of Employment and Occupation, and National Laws, including the Land Law 2001, Indigenous Peoples Development Policy, Sub-Decree No. 83 on Procedures and Procedures for Land Registration of Indigenous Communities, National Policies and outcomes of Consultations in Ratanakkiri and Mondulkiri Provinces by Indigenous Lawyers Association decided to include inputs and make a Joint Communiqué about the following 8 inputs:

-Input 1: Request Provisions for Indigenous Peoples and Indigenous Communitiesin the amendments to the Law on Protected Areas and Forestry.
+Input 1: Request Provisions for ” Indigenous Peoples and Indigenous Communities” in the amendments to the Law on Protected Areas and Forestry.
 Provisions in the Law on Protected Areas and the Forestry Law are non-regulatory as ” Local community” to present or integrate with ” indigenous communities” because indigenous communities are very different from local communities.
 Differences include origin, language, ancestry, customs, traditions, cultures, systems, and social structures.
 All members express the unity of ethnicity, traditional rules, language, knowledge, beliefs, religious practices, and multi-religions linked closely to forests, land, natural resources, and permanence.

 The definition or defining of indigenous peoples and indigenous communities shall be separated completely from the local community in the provisions of these two amendment laws.
 The request is made on the basis of:

-• Land law already provides a clear definition.
+Land law already provides a clear definition.

-• Indigenous communities are different from local communities.
+Indigenous communities are different from local communities.
 Indigenous communities or groups are socially and culturally distinct, which means that indigenous societies are not the same as local communities or other

-• Defining local communities referred to as indigenous peoples or indigenous communities can affect cultural identities and cultural and social nature and potentially lead to misunderstandings or misinterpretations when rights of indigenous peoples are impacted or abused, especially when matters go to court or administrative proceedings while practicing on the
+Defining local communities referred to as indigenous peoples or indigenous communities can affect cultural identities and cultural and social nature and potentially lead to misunderstandings or misinterpretations when rights of indigenous peoples are impacted or abused, especially when matters go to court or administrative proceedings while practicing on the

-• Indigenous peoples’ traditional, cultural, and social rights are permanent, while the rights arising from the establishment of community protected areas and community forestry are the rights that arise from the periodic agreement between the state and the communities.
+Indigenous peoples’ traditional, cultural, and social rights are permanent, while the rights arising from the establishment of community protected areas and community forestry are the rights that arise from the periodic agreement between the state and the communities.
 Furthermore, the majority of indigenous peoples have no knowledge, no information, and no ability to create communities in line with the purposes of the said two laws on their own.

-• The specific provisions on indigenous peoples in the draft amendments to both laws are consistent with other laws in force in the Kingdom of Cambodia, such as the Civil Code and the Land Law.
+The specific provisions on indigenous peoples in the draft amendments to both laws are consistent with other laws in force in the Kingdom of Cambodia, such as the Civil Code and the Land Law.

 Input 2: Request for provisions in the Law on Protected Areas and the Forestry Law to recognize rights and provisions of governance guaranteeing tenure of traditional occupations of ” rotational or shifting cultivation ”.